That-Dev-Girl-Archives/thatdevgirl.com/_posts/2017-07-20-brief-intro-to-landmarks.md

 <h2>Landmarks and labels</h2>

 A landmark is not very useful if you cannot tell them apart.
-Remember my first set of directions, where everything was <em>"the thing"</em>.
+Remember my first set of directions, where everything was _"the thing"_.
 Same concept here.

 A landmark's role is one way that users can tell the difference between landmarks.
 For example, screen readers will announce the role of a particular landmark.
 They will say “banner” for &lt;header&gt; tags and "navigation" for &lt;nav&gt; tags, etc.